KunaloRelations/KunaloRelations.github.io/_posts/2014-02-27-markdown-for-marketers.md

 Kunalo recently moved our blog over to Jekyll and I'm writing this blog post in Markdown using a graphic editor called [MdCharm](http://www.mdcharm.com/ "MdCharm main site").
 It's not quite as easy as writing a press release in MS Word, but it's easier for me than using a text editor like Emacs.

-Images are a bit trick as I haven't figured out how to get them to display properly in the editor.
+Images are a bit tricky as I haven't figured out how to get them to display properly in the editor.

 ![mdcharm_screenshot.png](/img/blog/2014/02/mdcharm_screenshot.png " MdCharm Screenshot")